ai4sci-research/.github/profile/README.md

 😁 If you would like to join to prompt your research, please contact any of the existing members.
 We welcome all friends!

-**The repos listed here are only for showing.
-Please refer to the original repo (the source we forked) for more updated information.**
+❗❗❗**The repos listed here are only for showing.
+Please refer to the original repo (the source we forked) for more updated information.**❗❗❗